denisnarush/MY/README.md

-- I ❤ vanilla JS
-- HTML, CSS Ninja
+I ❤ vanilla JS.
+HTML, CSS Ninja

-- Know about [Flow](https://en.wikipedia.org/wiki/Flow_(psychology)) and I believe that the development is a creative process
+Know about [Flow](https://en.wikipedia.org/wiki/Flow_(psychology)) and I believe that the development is a creative process

-- Have more than 12 years of commercial experience
-- Have 7 years of mentoring experience.
+Have more than 12 years of commercial experience and 7 years of mentoring experience.
 All students successfully found jobs in IT-companies

-- Playing with Angular, NX and Ionic most of the time
+Playing with Angular, NX and Ionic most of the time

-- Researching of animations and visual effects what can blow the mind from CSS3 to WebGL2
+Researching of animations and visual effects what can blow the mind from CSS3 to WebGL2

-- Have personal [project](https://github.com/users/denisnarush/projects/6) were I want to combine all past commercial experience, business & technical solutions and workflows
+Have personal [project](https://github.com/users/denisnarush/projects/6) were I want to combine all past commercial experience, business & technical solutions and workflows

-- Was working on my personal idea of how [music player](https://github.com/denisnarush/mp) could be used to find and listen to new music before SoundCloud changed its API terms of service.
+Was working on my personal idea of how [music player](https://github.com/denisnarush/mp) could be used to find and listen to new music before SoundCloud changed its API terms of service.

 ### Contacts
 - ![alt text][github-icon] [GitHub page](https://github.com/denisnarush)